AI-sandbox/ADAMIXTURE/README.md

 ### Software requirements

 We recommend creating a fresh Python 3.10+ virtual environment.
-For a faster installation experience, we highly recommend using [uv](https://github.com/astral-sh/uv) (or `pixi`).
-Alternatively, you can use `virtualenv` or `conda`.
+For a faster installation experience, we highly recommend using [uv](https://github.com/astral-sh/uv).

 > [!IMPORTANT]
 > If you plan to use GPU acceleration, ensure that the CUDA toolkit is correctly loaded (e.g., `module load cuda`) **before** starting the installation.
 This ensures that the dependencies and internal components are correctly configured for your hardware.